LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ~~~
 {: .output}

-Had you wanted to duplicate it, you could have used the `cp` or copy command.
+Had we wanted to duplicate it, we could have used the `cp` or copy command.

 ~~~
 $ cp 829-0.txt gulliver.txt